zarpafantasma/corpus_rythmos/md conversion testing/004-Time_Scale_Rescaling.md

 **5) Predictions and tests (how to falsify the hypothesis)**

-1. Time--scale relation within the same $z$: at $z \approx 10 - 15$, processes with effective spatial scale $L$ (e.g., star-forming regions) should show:
+1. Time--scale relation within the same $z$: at $z\approx 10-15$, processes with effective spatial scale $L$ (e.g., star-forming regions) should show:

 ${T(L) \propto L}^{\alpha}$, with $\alpha \approx 0.7 - 1.0$ if the case requires $A \gtrsim 10$